tomvit/humla/Readme.md

 # Usage

-To run test.html in examples locally, you need to start your browser with options to run XHR on local files.
-For example, to enable Chrome to run XHR on local files start it with arguments `--args --allow-file-access-from-files`.
-If you can access test.html at a Web server, just point your browser to it.
+To run `test.html` in examples locally, you need to start your browser with options to run XHR on local files.
+For example, to enable Chrome to run XHR on local files start it with the argument `--args --allow-file-access-from-files`.
+If you can access `test.html` at a Web server, just point your browser to it.

 Use the following keys to navigate in the presentation: